wbarnha/construct/docs/lazy.rst

 LazyArray
 ---------------

-Equivalent to :class:`~construct.core.Array`, but the subcon is not parsed when possible (it gets skipped if the size can be measured by ``_actualsize`` or ``_sizeof`` method).
+Equivalent to ``Array``, but the subcon is not parsed when possible (it gets skipped if the size can be measured by ``_actualsize`` or ``_sizeof`` method).
 See its docstring for details.
 The restrictions are identical as in ``LazyStruct``.

 LazyBound
 ---------------

-Field that binds to the subcon only at runtime (during parsing and building, not ctor).
+Field that binds to the subcon only at runtime (during parsing and building, not in the constructor).
 Useful for recursive data structures, like linked-lists and trees, where a construct needs to refer to itself (while it does not exist yet in the namespace).

 Note that it is possible to obtain same effect without using this class, using a loop.
 However there are usecases where that is not possible (if remaining nodes cannot be sized-up, and there is data following the recursive structure).
 There is also a significant difference, namely that ``LazyBound`` actually does greedy parsing while the loop does lazy parsing.
 See examples.